Colorado vs. Arizona NCAA Football Odds, Plays and Insights | October 16, 2021

 Arizona Stats and Trends

-- So far this season Arizona has two wins against the spread.
+- Arizona has two wins against the spread in five games this year.

-- Arizona's games this year have gone over the point total two times in five opportunities (40%).
+- Arizona's games this season have gone over the total in two out of five opportunities (40%).

-- The Wildcats have turned the ball over 12 times this season, nine more turnovers than the Buffaloes have forced (3).
+- This year the Wildcats have turned the ball over 12 times, nine more than the Buffaloes' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.